quanterall/HaskellMaterials/README.md

 # HaskellMaterials

+## Work In Progress

+This repository is (and likely will be for quite some time) a work in progress.
+Suggestions for articles on concepts and themes are welcome, as well as corrections/clarifications on already available material.

 ## Real World Haskell

 The purpose of these documents is to at some point be able to teach Haskell, but as a supplement to